JuliaHealth/KomaMRI.jl/docs/src/ui-details.md

 This section is meant to explain some details about how to use the user interface of the **KomaMRI** package and the processes that happen internally while interacting with it.

-## Launch the UI
+## Basic Workflow
+(You can also go to [analog steps using Scripts](programming-workflow.md#Basic-Workflow))

+As a general overview, you need to keep in mind the following steps when using KomaMRI:

+* Loading Simulation Inputs: Scanner, Phantom, Sequence
+* Running Simulation
+* Reconstructing Image using MRIReco

-Open the Julia REPL and issue the following commands to include the **KomaMRI** package and launch the user interface:
+In the following subsections, we will cover all the aforementioned steps.
+But first, open the Julia REPL and issue the following commands to include the **KomaMRI** package and launch the user interface:
 ```julia-repl
 julia> using KomaMRI